zef/zef.studio/Content/journal/why-I-havent-been-sharing.md

 > and helpful communities that they can interact with and learn from as they share
 > what they are doing.

-I've never pursued having a community like that in earnest, and while I _never_ want follower counts to be my goal, I do desire to have the attention of people who care about the things I do.
+I haven't pursued having a community like that in earnest, and while I never want follower counts to be my goal, I do desire to have the attention of people who care about the things I do.